mquinodo/OFF-PEAK/README.md

   --ref ref_genome.fa
   [other options]
 ```
-Output files will be placed in the data folder.
+The output file (target-panel.bed) will be placed in the data folder.

 #### Required arguments
 Option | Value | Description